 They were good at dealing with uncertainty, low-risk high uncertainty and arbitrage are the core fundamentals of how good entrepreneurs operate.
 (The Dhandho Investor Chapter 11)

-As computer interfaces began to get standardized computing original arbitrage spread all but vanished. it continued to evolve and always looking to exploit on offering gap.
+As computer interfaces began to get standardized computing original arbitrage spread all but vanished. it continued to evolve and always looked to exploit on offering gap.

 It did find such a gap in complex cable installation today, CompuLink has 600 employees doing mostly cable installation services.